awsandy/dvsa.github.io/LAB-1.md

 ]
 ```

-This artifact/file is passed into the `Deploy` stage (targetting ECS):
+This artifact/file is passed into the `Deploy` stage (targeting ECS):

 * The deployment engine then finds any task definitions with the container label `squid-ecr-SquidProxyContainer` in our cluster and service. (see the contents of the aws_codepipeline*.tf file)
 * Creates a new verison of the task definition - with an updated imageUri to match the contents above